CARA-ch/emed-service-guide/docs/transactions/iti41.md

 * Not allowed against DIS or other PADV documents.

 #### DIS
-* If [lot number](https://build.fhir.org/ig/CARA-ch/ch-emed-epr/StructureDefinition-ch-emed-epr-medication-definitions.html#Medication.batch.lotNumber) is specified in parent MTP or PRE, then it should match.
+* If [lot number](https://build.fhir.org/ig/CARA-ch/ch-emed-epr/StructureDefinition-ch-emed-epr-medication.html) (`batch`) is specified in referenced [MTP(`treatmentPlan`) or PRE (`prescription`)](https://build.fhir.org/ig/CARA-ch/ch-emed-epr/StructureDefinition-ch-emed-epr-medicationdispense.html), then it should match the one in the DIS.
 ##### DIS against PRE or MTP:
 * Medication cannot be different if substitution is not allowed by PRE. _This rule might be extended in the future_.
 * Dispense cannot occur after the end of validity of the PRE document. _This rule might be extended in the future_.
 * Dispense cannot occur after the end of the treatment if specified in the prescription item. _This rule might be extended in the future_.
 * If referenced PRE is not provisional, it should be [dispensable](#FIXME).
-* List of active [ingredients](https://build.fhir.org/ig/hl7ch/ch-emed//StructureDefinition-ch-emed-medication-medicationdispense-definitions.html#Medication.ingredient) should be the same than the one in the parent PRE.
+* List of active [ingredients](https://build.fhir.org/ig/hl7ch/ch-emed//StructureDefinition-ch-emed-medication-medicationdispense-definitions.html#Medication.ingredient) should be the same than the one in the referenced [PRE](https://build.fhir.org/ig/CARA-ch/ch-emed-epr/StructureDefinition-ch-emed-epr-medicationdispense.html) (`prescription`).

 ### Roles